Biology Program Details

 Biology Mission Statement

-This major prepares students for graduate school in the biological sciences.
-They also prepare students to enter any of the professional fields related to medicine, teaching, and other areas including economic, industrial, and applied biology.
-Opportunities include environmental studies, genetics, physiology, botany, zoology, microbiology, cellular biology, developmental biology, molecular biology, biochemistry, ecology and entomology, to name a few graduate study specialties.
-The student has the option of graduating with a Bachelor of Science Degree or with a Bachelor of Arts Degree.
+This major prepares students for a variety of careers in biology.
+Students may go on to graduate school in the biological sciences.
+This major also prepares students to enter any of the professional fields related to health, teaching, research, outreach, and other areas in academic, industry or a government agency.
+Opportunities include environmental studies, genetics, physiology, botany, zoology, microbiology, cellular biology, developmental biology, molecular biology, biochemistry, ecology and conservation biology, to name a few graduate study specialties.
+Students have the option of graduating with a Bachelor of Science Degree or with a Bachelor of Arts Degree.

 SLO 2: Proficiency in Biological Lab Practices – Proper training in Biology requires laboratory proficiency.
 Students should be able to be proficient in basic laboratory techniques and collection and analysis of data.

 SLO 3: Knowledge of Biology – The well-prepared Biology major must build a broad base of knowledge in cell biology, genetics, physiology, ecology, zoology, and biochemistry and should be able to integrate knowledge from several biology fields as they specialize in their chosen area.